ibleaman/JPPC/concerts.md

 ### Yiddish Songs of Defiance

 honoring our spirit over millenia
-and two recent defiant events:
+and two historic events of defiance:
 the Warsaw Ghetto Uprising (1943)
 the founding of Israel (1948)